The Best AI for UK Trade Businesses in 2026

 The strength is the only one of the three architectures that can do cross-channel work and compound institutional memory over time.
 The canonical hero example is the technician notes audit: the AI Employee reads the SimPro job, nudges the technician directly on WhatsApp, escalates to the office manager on Teams, and learns the patterns of who actually replies.
 That's a flow that requires presence across every channel, not inside any single one.

-The trade-off worth naming honestly is the vertical-vs-horizontal split inside this shape.
-Lindy is horizontal, built to orchestrate across any tool stack, agnostic to your industry.
-Foreman is vertical, built specifically for UK trades on SimPro, with the domain depth that comes from focusing.
-Lindy is the right answer for generalist SaaS businesses.
-Foreman is the right answer for a UK trade contractor with admin pain across the channels their team actually uses.
+The trade-off worth naming inside this shape is horizontal vs vertical.
+Lindy is horizontal: built to orchestrate across any tool stack, agnostic to your industry.
+The right answer for generalist SaaS businesses.
+Foreman is vertical: built specifically for UK trades on SimPro, with the domain depth that comes from focusing.

 For deeper reads see Foreman vs Lindy and The Complete Guide to the AI Employee for Trade Contractors.